Executive Team

 859-925-9012

-Steve Samoray received both a B.S. and M.S. in biology from Middle Tennessee State University and joined Copperhead Environmental Consulting, Inc. in July of 2011 where he has served as a field biologist and project manager.
-His undergraduate work focused on amphibian and reptile research.
-His Master’s thesis involved bat acoustic monitoring and habitat use.
+Steve received both a B.A. and M.S. in biology from Middle Tennessee State University.
+His undergraduate work focused on amphibian and reptile research and his master’s thesis involved bat acoustic monitoring and habitat use.

-Additionally, Mr. Samoray has participated in over 25 aerial telemetry projects focusing on bats and has conducted aerial American Bald Eagle surveys across the Midwest and Southeast.
+Additionally, Steve holds a commercial pilot certification with over 1400 hours of flight time.
+He has participated in over 30 aerial telemetry projects focusing on bats and has conducted aerial American Bald Eagle nest surveys from both fixed-wing aircrafts and helicopters..

 Memberships: